Global spokesperson for early education

 — Professor Patricia K. Kuhl

-Patricia K. Kuhl holds the Bezos Family Foundation Endowed Chair in Early Childhood Learning, is Co-Director of the Institute for Learning & Brain Sciences, and Professor of Speech and Hearing Sciences at the University of Washington in Seattle.
+Patricia K. Kuhl holds the Bezos Family Foundation Endowed Chair in Early Childhood Learning, and is Co-Director of the Institute for Learning & Brain Sciences, and Professor of Speech and Hearing Sciences at the University of Washington in Seattle.
 She is internationally recognized for her research on early learning, the “social brain’s” impact on lifelong learning, bilingual brain development, and the impact of the early period on children’s success in school.
 Professor Kuhl pioneered brain measures that show how young children learn.
 She presented her work at the Clinton White House, the Bush White House, and the Obama White House.
 Professor Kuhl is a member of the National Academy of Sciences, American Academy of Arts and Sciences, Rodin Academy, and the Norwegian Academy of Science and Letters.
 She is a Fellow of the AAAS, Acoustical Society of America, American Psychological Society, and the Cognitive Science Society.
 She has been awarded the: Silver Medal and Gold Medal of the Acoustical Society of America, IPSEN Foundation’s Jean-Louis Signoret Neuropsychology Prize, William James Lifetime Achievement Award, George A. Miller Prize in Cognitive Neuroscience, and American Psychological Association’s Distinguished Scientific Contributions Award.
 Professor Kuhl co-authored The Scientist in the Crib: Minds, Brains, and How Children Learn.

 The pivotal importance of early learning